-As of the end of 2023, the total stock market capitalization of the United States stood at \$50.8 trillion1.
-Of the \$50.8 trillion in US domestic market capitalization, the companies held within the S&P 500 equated to \$44.3 trillion of the total market capitalization (~87%) and within the S&P 500, the 10 largest companies total \$15 trillion in market cap or 29% of the total US market cap and 31% of the S&P 500 index.
+As of June 30, the total stock market capitalization of the United States stood at \$55.3 trillion2.
+Of the \$55.3 trillion in US domestic market capitalization, the companies held within the S&P 500 equated to \$48.2 trillion of the total market capitalization (~87%) and within the S&P 500, the 10 largest companies total \$19.9 trillion in market cap or 36% of the total US market cap and 41% of the S&P 500.

 In our 2023 whitepaper, "The Magnificent Seven vs The Market Bandits", we addressed market concentration dynamics in the US stock market.
 The rise of the M7, driven by cloud computing, AI, and low interest rates, alongside flows into passive investments, has led to historically elevated levels of concentration.
-This phenomenon sparks ongoing debate among financial circles regarding its origins and sustainability.

-The 25 largest domestic ETFs currently consist of approximately \$3.4 trillion in AUM (\sim 7% of total US market cap).
-While the average number of securities held in the largest ETFs is \sim 700, they tend to skew towards a top-heavy position sizing with an average top 10 portfolio concentration of 31%.
+The 25 largest domestic ETFs currently consist of approximately \$3.4 trillion in AUM (~7% of total US market cap).
+While the average number of securities held in the largest ETFs is ~700, they tend to skew towards a top-heavy position sizing with an average top 10 portfolio concentration of 31%.
 Position sizing within these ETFs is often dictated by the market capitalization of the underlying companies, leading to a reinforcing cycle where the largest companies garner more investment, driving up their market capitalization further.